-For this reason we fully support a move from old-style combustion engine vehicles to electric ones, and are doing a number of things to encourage this transformation.
+Vehicles in the UK are predominantly petrol or diesel powered, producing 331,000 tonnes of NOx pollutants nationwide (DEFRA, 2016).
+For this reason we fully support a move from combustion engine vehicles to electric ones, and are doing a number of things to encourage this transformation.

 Electric charging points

-City centre season ticket parking concessions
+City centre season ticket parking reductions

 Thinking of buying a new vehicle?